2nko/Cava-Tokyonight/README.md

-# Tokyomight theme for cava
+# Tokyonight theme for cava
 This repo contains the [Tokyonight](https://github.com/folke/tokyonight.nvim) theme for cava!

 ## How do i apply this??